 - Tank tops, halter-tops, spaghetti straps, strapless garments, etc. are not acceptable.
 Shirts and pullovers must cover the entire shoulder area.
 Shirts must cover the entire abdominal area.
 Shirts may not have plunging necklines that are revealing.
 It is not acceptable for any undergarment to be visible.

-- Students shall not wear pants that, when fastened, sag or fit below the waist.
-All pants must fit around the waist and be properly fastened.
+- All pants must fit around the waist and be properly fastened.

 - Clothing carrying advertisement of alcohol and/or tobacco products, obscene or suggestive materials are prohibited.
 Also, clothing that have words or pictures that put-down, make fun of, or ridicule school, school authorities or other individuals are not appropriate.

 - Coats or other outside apparel may not be worn in the classroom.